Hospira says FDA blocks import of Symbiq infusion pump

 Hospira shares were little changed in after-hours trading from Tuesday's close of $29.60 on the New York Stock Exchange.

-(Reporting By Susan Kelly in Chicago; Editing by Bernard Orr and Leslie Adler)
+(Reporting by Susan Kelly in Chicago; Editing by Leslie Adler and Phil Berlowitz)

 Pfizer Inc has hiked the price of nearly a hundred drugs by an average of 20 percent so far this year in the United States, the Financial Times reported on Friday.